musikata/guido.js/README.md

 You can find out more about Guido here: [Guido Engine Library Homepage](http://guidolib.sourceforge.net/).

+## Status
+Guido.js is just getting started.

+## Contributing
+The Guido.js project welcomes contributors.

+See this wiki page for more information: [Contributing to Guido.js](http://github.com/musikata/guido.js/wiki/Contributing-to-Guido.js) .

 ## Why is it called 'Guido'?

 Guido is named for Guido d'Arezzo, the person widely considered to be the inventor of common western musical notation.
 See [this Wikipedia Article](http://en.wikipedia.org/wiki/Guido_of_Arezzo) for more information.